prathik-sannecy/ArtificialIntelligence/Final_Project/README.md

-Project: Final Project Gothello
+Project: Gothello
 Class: PSU CS 441/541 - Artificial Intelligence (Fall 2019)
 Author: Prathik Sannecy
 Email: prathik@pdx.edu
 Date: 12/5/19

 This project provides a player to play the game Gothello (Gothello description can be found here: https://github.com/pdx-cs-ai/gothello-project/blob/master/README.md).
 It connects to the Gothello Game Server, and can play as either the 'white' or 'black' player.